 Any person may report Covered Sexual Harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or Covered Sexual Harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator, by the online reporting form, or by any other means that results in the Title IX Coordinator receiving the person's verbal or written report.
-Such a report may be made at any time (including during non-business hours) by using the contact information for Title IX Coordinators as listed in the online reporting form and the Resources section of this Policy.
+Such a report may be made at any time (including during nonbusiness hours) by using the contact information for Title IX Coordinators as listed in the online reporting form and the Resources section of this Policy.

-Any person may report or meet with a Title IX Coordinator (or member of their staff), the Rutgers University Police Department (RUPD), or any confidential resource (see VI.D.) to ask questions about the process before deciding to file a Formal Complaint.
+Any person may report or meet with a Title IX Coordinator (or member of their staff), staff member, Office of Employment Equity staff member, the Rutgers University Police Department (RUPD), or any confidential resource (see VI.D.) to ask questions about the process before deciding to file a Formal Complaint.